Eden (2024 film): Plot

 Eloise holds an ostentatious luncheon for the group to celebrate the birth of the Wittmers' son, presenting her guests with the Wittmers' stolen food.
 She antagonizes the two couples by insulting Heinz, saying that Margret only married him, "because he asked," and humiliating Dore by pointing out her desire and inability to have children.
-Friedrich and Dore attempt to leave the heated argument, but Eloise draws a pistol and reveals she has been granted 2,500 acres of land by the Governor of the Galapagos to build her resort.
+Friedrich and Dore attempt to leave the heated argument, but Eloise draws a pistol and reveals the governor of the Galapagos has granted her 2,500 acres of land to build her resort.
 Later, American industrialist Allan Hancock visits the island and films the settlers for a documentary he is making.
 Eloise, aiming to charm and manipulate Hancock for his Hollywood connections, unsuccessfully attempts to seduce him before he and his crew depart.

 Friedrich begins to exhibit desperation and an impulse for violence, defying the values he has espoused to Dore.
 Meanwhile, Rudolph grows to despise Eloise, but she manipulates him into tricking Heinz into accidentally shooting Dore's beloved donkey one night.
 Realizing Eloise's manipulation, Friedrich and Heinz confront her and Robert, along with Rudolph, who has aligned with Friedrich and the Wittmers.
 A fight breaks out, during which Heinz stabs Robert to death before Friedrich kills Eloise with a rifle.
 They dispose of their bodies in the ocean and concoct a story suggesting the two departed on a boat for Tahiti.
 Margret and Dore are suspicious of Friedrich and Heinz's story.